oracle/terraform-provider-oci/website/docs/r/identity_tag.html.markdown

 * `description` - (Required) (Updatable) The description you assign to the tag during creation.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_cost_tracking` - (Optional) (Updatable) Indicates whether the tag is enabled for cost tracking.
 * `name` - (Required) The name you assign to the tag during creation.
+This is the tag key definition.
 The name must be unique within the tag namespace and cannot be changed.
 * `tag_namespace_id` - (Required) The OCID of the tag namespace.
+* `validator` - (Optional) (Updatable) Additional validation rule for values specified for the tag definition.

+	If no validator is defined for a tag definition, then any (valid) value will be accepted.

+	Remove the `validator` from config to update the tag to default.
+	* `validator_type` - (Required) (Updatable) The primitive that any value set for this definedTag must be parseable as.
+Only supported value is `ENUM`.
+Do not specify `validator` for default type.
+	* `values` - (Applicable when validator_type=ENUM) (Required) (Updatable) The list of allowed values for a definedTag value.
 * `is_retired` - (Optional) (Updatable) Indicates whether the tag is retired.
 See [Retiring Key Definitions and Namespace Definitions](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/taggingoverview.htm#Retiring).